 JOB CLASS DESIGNATION

-This replaces the existing specification for the class of Labor Relations Research Assistant in Salary Group MP 53 effective February 11, 2000.
-(Revised to re-title, adjust Salary Group and modify content)
+This replaces the existing specification for the class of Labor Relations Program Assistant in Salary Group MP 57 approved effective December 3, 2010.
+(Revised to add Acknowledgement section and modify content) Final 22-007